What's in this article?

 The last thing you want to do is distract readers from filling out contact forms.
 This is why Kaleidico believes in a simple, minimalistic design.

-Don’t overwhelm your audience with too many bells and whistles, or else they’ll bounce off your site before they can fill out their form.
+Don’t overwhelm your audience with too many bells and whistles, or they’ll bounce off your site before they can complete their form.

-Also, don’t reinvent the wheel when it comes to redesigning your website.
-Keep your logo in the top left, and stick to traditional navigation.
+Also, don’t reinvent the wheel when redesigning your website.
+Keep your logo at the top left and stick to traditional navigation.

 Loan officer bio pages

-Bio pages on your website for each of your loan officers can establish trust and rapport with potential homebuyers before you even speak with them.
+Bio pages for each loan officer on your website can establish trust and rapport with potential homebuyers before you even speak with them.

 Here are the key elements of an effective loan officer bio page: